All Products

 • No fees are charged if the VPCs of the ACK cluster and the ACR Enterprise Edition instance are in the same region.

-• If the VPCs are in different regions, Cloud Data Transfer (CDT) charges data transfer fees for outbound data transfer.
+• If the VPCs are in different regions, Cloud Data Transfer (CDT) charges data transfer fees for outbound traffic.

-Fees are charged based on the billing rules of CEN.
+Fees are charged based on the billing rules of Cloud Enterprise Network.

 Key features

 You do not need to modify the existing network architecture.
-For security, you need to consider inbound rules and access control.
+For security, you must consider inbound and outbound rules, access control, and other factors.

-• Images are transferred over an internal network, which provides high security.
+• Images are transferred over a private network, which provides high security.
 No fees are charged if the VPCs are in the same region.

 • This feature requires the two VPCs to share CIDR blocks, which reduces the number of available CIDR blocks in the VPCs.
 If many used CIDR blocks in the two VPCs overlap, you need to modify the existing network architecture.

-• Images are transferred over an internal network, which provides high security.
+• Images are transferred over a private network, which provides high security.

 • CEN is designed for enterprise production environments that have high security requirements.